sabazhassan/hdvent-testing/X-NUCLEO-IHM02A1/test-positioning/test-positioning-info.md

   - `speed_ex` Constant speed out
   - `dec_ex` Deceleration out
   - `steps_interval`
-  - time after release (to meet respiration rate, breaths per minute)
+  - time after release (to meet respiratory rate, breaths per minute)

 All variables will probably be constants (hard coded in the script), except `speed_in` and `steps_interval`, which are calculated from the user-set variables